-This section will be highlighting the latest trends in art while honoring our heritage.
-Documentation for the Heritage Art Classes is REQUIRED.
+This section will highlight the latest trends in art while honoring our heritage.
+Documentation of the Heritage Art Classes in the artist statement is REQUIRED for both Juniors and Seniors.
 If required documentation is not attached the item will be disqualified.
 You may enter two entries per year in this section.